This post may contain affiliate links. Please read my disclosure policy.

 To stabilize the whipped cream topping, I added a little cream cheese to the mix.

 Sometimes whipped cream toppings don’t hold together for long, so adding a little cream cheese makes all the difference.
 If you haven’t tried this little trick before, you’re going to love it now.
 These pretty mounds of whipped cream easily hold up under the weight of the sliced lemons and white chocolate curls.
 This cream cheese whipped cream is still fluffy and lightly sweet, and perfectly pipeable if desired.

 Let’s be baking friends!
 If you make our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
 Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!

 PRINT THE RECIPE!

-With a velvety smooth consistency and a tangy-tart bite from the fresh lemon juice, this easy pie can be baked in your favorite tart pastry or graham cracker pie crust.
+With a velvety smooth filling and a tangy-tart bite from the fresh lemon juice, this a luscious, bright and delicious pie!

 - 5 tablespoons unsalted butter, melted